MrAyushBajpai/encoder/README.md

 # Decode
 The 'decode' process allows to decode a given task.
 Say you want to decode 'Itaaf Cfjar'.
 To do this, simply type "decode Hello World" (without double quotes).
 It will decode whatever follows the 'decode' process-name.
 It will output the decoded message based upon the key on the console.

+# Key
+The 'key' process allows to change the key for the session.
+Say you want the key to be '12345678'.
+To do this, simply type "key 12345678" (without doouble quotes).
+It will change the key of the session, and give you conformation for the key change.
+However note that this process allows you to change the key regardless of the characters in the key.
+This is done as for special cases of the user.
+It should be noted however that in some cases, this may result in a program crash, so use carefully.